Keizaal/Keizaal/TROUBLESHOOTING.md

 Download the newest [Visual C++ 2019 redists](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 Be sure to restart your computer afterward.

-### "*Keizaal doesn't recognize Creation Club content.*"

-Keizaal works off a the "Stock Game" system, it doesn't touch the files in your Steam install, but rather runs of its own instance.
-Creation Club content is installed directly to your Steam install so Keizaal isn't able to see it.
-If you want to use Creation Club content alongside Keizaal it is recommended that you create an empty mod in Mod Organizer and move your Creation Club plugins to that mod.

 ### "*Plugins are getting deactivated in the right panel.*"

 You have likely surpassed the 255 .esp limit.
 When this happens Mod Organizer will automatically disable plugins in order to ensure that the game can launch.